ccruizm/GBmap/figures/README.md

-Code to generate the produce the figures from the manuscript
+Code to generate and produce the figures from the manuscript